-5. The practice of loitering in the harbor entrances or anywhere in mid-channel can be dangerous and should be avoided, particularly during times of restricted visibility.
+6. The practice of loitering in the harbor entrances or anywhere in mid-channel is dangerous and should be avoided at all times, particularly during times of restricted visibility.
+By navigating near or outside channel limits, small craft will better avoid coming into close quarters with a large commercial vessel.